Getting to know your curve

 Do not wear baggy clothes, which hide the shape of your body.
 Form fitting leggings, capris or shorts, form fitting t-shirts, or yoga tops are best.
 Do not wear a black or dark colored top as the spine and curves disappear in the photos.
 Light colors and solid colors are best.

 Assessments can be scheduled at my private studio at Garden of Yoga, 140 N. LaGrange Road, suite 17, LaGrange, IL, 60525.
 Also at Yoga Circle, 401 W. Ontario, Suite 207, Chicago, IL 60654.
-LaGrange privates are available Mondays - Wednesdays during the day with occasional Tuesday and Thursday evenings.
-Chicago privates scheduled on Thursday and Saturday afternoons.
+LaGrange privates are available Mondays, Tuesdays and Thursdays during the day with occasional Tuesday and Thursday evenings.
+Chicago privates scheduled on Wednesday mornings and Saturday afternoons.
 Contact DL to schedule your session.
 Privates cost $120 for an hour session (check or charge).
 Prices are subject to change.
 Please give 48 hours notice for all cancellations, or a fee of $50 will be charged.
 Payment of fee is due before rescheduling.
 Email me to schedule an appointment.

 Cost for assessments and private classes are $120 for an hour session (check or charge).
 Prices are subject to change.